ShreyaKhare/LSTM/README.md

 # LSTM
 '''Trains an LSTM model on the IMDB sentiment classification task.

-The dataset is actually too small for LSTM to be of any advantage compared to simpler, much faster methods such as TF-IDF + LogReg.
+The IMDB dataset is actually too small for LSTM to be of any advantage compared to simpler, much faster methods such as TF-IDF + LogReg.

 # Notes